csgn/TuxPen/README.md

 ## 🔌 Usage
 ![USAGE](https://i.imgur.com/0kdhvUq.png)

+* Trash button not working for now :)

 ## 🛠 Contributing
 * Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.